Computational Complexity of Minimal Trap Spaces in Boolean Networks: Introduction

 The literature addresses a vast zoo of update modes, generating possibly different dynamics from the same BN $f$~\cite{PS2022}.
-In this context, the dynamical properties of BNs which are independent of the update mode are of particular interest.
+In this context, the dynamical properties of BNs which are independent of the update mode are of particular interest because they show inherent dynamical properties of a given BN.
 The prime example is the study of fixed points of $f$, i.e., the configurations $\vb x$ such that $f(\vb x)=\vb x$.
-Indeed, the fixed points of $f$ can be assumed to be a stable state of dynamics with any update mode.
-The converse is true for (a)synchronous update modes; however, some specific update mode may exhibit additional fixed points~\cite{PS2022}.
-Whenever $f$ is specified as propositional logic formula or Boolean circuits, deciding whether $f$ possesses at least one fixed point is actually equivalent to the canonical Boolean satisfiability problem in propositional logic (SAT), which is NP-complete \cite{akutsu_1998_Identification}.

-The notion of fixed points can be generalized to the notion of \emph{trap spaces}.
-A trap space is a sub-hypercube (a $n$-dimensional sub-graph of the $n$-dimensional hypercube where some dimensions can be restricted to a single value) closed by $f$ such that for any vertex $\vb x$ of the trap space, $f(\vb x)$ is also one of its vertices.
-A \emph{minimal trap space} contains no other trap spaces.
-Thus, a fixed point is a minimal trap space (where all dimensions are fixed).
+Indeed, a fixed point of $f$ can be assumed to be a stable state of dynamics that does not change after a transition with any update mode.
+Conversely, a stable state under the synchronous or the asynchronous update mode is a fixed point.
+Nevertheless, some specific update modes may exhibit additional stable states~\cite{PS2022}.
+The notion of fixed points of $f$ can be generalized to \emph{trap spaces}.
+A trap space is a sub-hypercube (an $n$-dimensional sub-graph of the $n$-dimensional hypercube where some dimensions can be fixed to be singular values) closed by $f$ such that for any vertex $\vb x$ of the trap space, $f(\vb x)$ is also one of its vertices.
+A \emph{minimal trap space} is a trap space that contains no other trap spaces.
+Therefore, a fixed point of $f$ is a specific case of minimal trap spaces where all dimensions are fixed.